fbpx

 Unlike Xero, which was only launched in 2006, MYOB has been around since the early nineties.
 So, they’ve always been known as the king of traditional accounting software.

-For example, MYOB has always been popular amongst sole traders and small businesses because it can help you do all the basic accounting tasks like lodging your BAS statement, tracking all your bills and GST, and issuing invoices straight from the software.
+For example, MYOB business solutions has always been popular amongst sole traders and small businesses because they can help you do all the basic accounting tasks like lodging your BAS statement, tracking all your bills and GST, and issuing invoices straight from the software.

 Here are a few benefits and downsides to the software that you should consider before signing up.

-• Cloud-based software: although MYOB is known for their traditional way of accounting processes, they’ve also realised the importance of keeping up with the times and are now offering cloud-based accounting software.
+• Cloud-based software: Although MYOB is known for its traditional accounting processes, they’ve also realised the importance of keeping up with the times and now offer cloud-based accounting software.

-• Single touch payroll: MYOB comes standard with single touch payroll, which you can use for one employee.
-However, an add-on feature allows you to organise your payroll for an unlimited number of employees (something Xero doesn’t offer).
+• Single-touch payroll: MYOB comes standard with single-touch payroll, which you can use for one employee.
+However, an add-on feature allows you to organise your payroll for unlimited employees (something Xero doesn’t offer).

 • Inventory manager: MYOB helps you manage inventory and track jobs with ease.
 For example, you can track sales and stock across many locations and record purchases and sales in different currencies.

-• Accessibility: similar to Xero, you can access accounting records anywhere, anytime.
+• Accessibility is similar to Xero; you can access accounting records anywhere, anytime.

 • The AccountRight feature allows you to manage different business accounts with one username, which is perfect for running multiple businesses.
 Of course, MYOB will keep each business separate, but you can prepare business reports for each company without logging in and out of different software.